benn-herrera/vku/README.md

 # vku
 ## A single header C++ type and utility library for Vulkan
-### Principles
+### Principle
-* Minimal coding mercy
 * Unopinionated
-    * Just adds some mercy utility types and simple, useful functions
   * Does not constrain usage of Vulkan
+  * Does not require wholesale adoption
+* Minimal coding mercy
+  * Adds utility types and simple, useful functions
-    * None of the Vulkan API functions are wrapped
+  * Vulkan API functions are not wrapped
-* No required dependencies beyond vulkan headers
+  * No required dependencies beyond Vulkan headers
-* No use of std:: strings or containers
+  * No use of std:: strings or containers (or std:: anything)
   * No heap allocations
-* All types are mix & match with base API - incremental integration is painless

 ### Types
 * Structs subclassed with default zero initialization
-    * sType assigned when present
+    * Info types automatically assign correct sType in construction
     * Copy constructor and assignment operators safeguard sType value
-* Enum wrappers with default zero initialization and explicit invalid value
-* Flags type wrappers with default zero initialization
-* Handle type wrappers with default null initialization
 * Some utility functions take or return dimensions
   * If VKU_USE_GLM is defined glm vector types will be used
-  * If not, simple 2 and 3 vector structs are used.
+  * If not, simple 2 and 3 vector structs are used
+* Simple zero-init wrappers for enum, flags, and handle types
+  * More for completeness of type space than massive utility
+* All types are mix & match with base API - incremental integration is painless

-All wrapped types work interchangeably with base types in the base API
+* Wrapped types work interchangeably with base types in the base Vulkan API

 ### Metadata Functions
 * const char* vku::to_string(Vk<EnumType>) for all enum types